rodcar/bcrp-mcp/README.md

 - **BCRP** for providing open access to Peru's economic data
 - **bcrpy** library for the Python interface to BCRP data ([https://github.com/andrewrgarcia/bcrpy](https://github.com/andrewrgarcia/bcrpy))

-> **Note:** bcrpy was used on early development, is not longer a dependency.
+> **Note:** bcrpy was used in early development, is no longer a dependency.
 Unfortunately the performance for the remote MCP server led to response timeouts.

 ---